partnano/lovelyUI/README.md

 	    lg.setColor ({20, 20, 20})
     end

+Since you get the relevant coordinates, you can draw whatever you want.
 Assign your function to either the base option lovelyui.box_theme or to any element.box_theme and you're set!

 ---